aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 **The section where I "spill my guts" to Chip is hard for me to think about, even now.
 Dad and I grew much closer after I moved out and after I started being more of an independent, critical thinker.**

-**I the end of the letter, I express my desire to pursue a career as a missionary.**
+**At the end of the letter, I express my desire to pursue a career as a missionary.**

 October 28, 1981